galilip/TechnicalTestAndroid/app/README.md

 Furthermore I had already taken Retrofit for calling API, a framework by the same team

-After spending time implementing a MVVM pattern with Coroutines I found out that I was not very comfortable with it, so I've decided to remove it, and make things easier to me MVVM pattern as below
+After spending time implementing a MVVM pattern with Coroutines I found out that I was not very comfortable with it, so I've decided to remove it, and make things easier to me.

+# my MVVM pattern
 model : News/Article/Source to represent datas
 repository : NewsRepository, between my ViewModel & the API, it consume NewsDOC api through Retrofit viewmodel : NewsViewModel, will store & manage my data persistance